awsdocs/aws-freertos-docs/doc_source/gg-demo.md

 After you have created an IoT thing for your Amazon FreeRTOS device, follow the instructions to set up your environment and build Amazon FreeRTOS on one of the supported devices:

 **Note**
-Use the [Registering Your MCU Board with AWS IoT](freertos-prereqs.md#get-started-freertos-thing) instructions, but instead of downloading one of the predefined Connect to AWS IoT\- XX configurations \(where XX is TI, ST, NXP, Microchip, or Windows\), download one of the Connect to AWS Greengrass \- XX configurations \(where XX is TI, ST, NXP, Microchip, or Windows\)\.
+Use the [Registering Your MCU Board with AWS IoT](freertos-prereqs.md#get-started-freertos-thing) instructions, but instead of downloading one of the predefined Connect to AWS IoT\- XX configurations \(where XX is TI, ST, NXP, Microchip, or Windows\), download one of the Connect to AWS IoT Greengrass \- XX configurations \(where XX is TI, ST, NXP, Microchip, or Windows\)\.
 Follow the steps in "Configure Your Project\."
 Return to this topic after you have built Amazon FreeRTOS for your device\.
 + [Getting Started with the Texas Instruments CC3220SF\-LAUNCHXL](getting_started_ti.md)
 + [Getting Started with the STMicroelectronics STM32L4 Discovery Kit IoT Node](getting_started_st.md)
 + [Getting Started with the NXP LPC54018 IoT Module](getting_started_nxp.md)